-Milk is produced in all 50 States, with the major producing States in the West and North.
-Dairy farms, overwhelmingly family-owned and managed, are generally members of producer cooperatives.
-The industry has seen a consistent decline in number of operations, matched by a rise in number of cows per operation.
+Milk is produced in all 50 States, with the highest producing States in the western and northern areas of the United States.
+Dairy farms—largely family owned and managed—are generally members of producer cooperatives.
+Over years, the industry has seen a consistent decline in the number of operations matched by a rise in the number of cows per operation.
 Dairy products include fluid beverage milk, cheese, butter, ice cream, yogurt, dry milk products, condensed milk, and whey products.
-For more U.S. dairy-related information see Background, Market Outlook, Trade, Policy, and Readings.
+For more U.S. dairy-related information, see Background, Market Outlook, Trade, Policy, and Readings.

 ERS provides data and reports on dairy markets, including domestic and international supply, demand, trade, and prices.

-- The Dairy Data Set includes data files covering domestic supply and demand and trade of various dairy products.
+- Dairy Data is a dataset that includes files covering domestic supply, demand, and trade of various dairy products.
 Data on the U.S. dairy situation and commercial disappearance are updated monthly, and U.S. milk production and related data are updated quarterly.
 All other data files are updated annually.
 These include data on dairy per capita consumption; fluid milk sales; milk supply by State and region; milk production and factors affecting supply and utilization of milk in all dairy products; and numbers and size of milk bottling plants.

-In addition to the periodic outlook reports and data products, ERS publishes reports covering timely issues important to dairy markets in United States and around the world.
+In addition to the periodic Outlook reports and data products, ERS produces reports covering timely issues important to dairy markets across the United States and world.

 Recent ERS publications relating to the dairy sector include: